jojerd/UnifiedContentCorrector/README.md

 The script needs to be executed as an Administrator.
 I do have it check to confirm that it's being executed with Administrative privileges, and if not it will terminate the script and notify you.

+# Caveat

+This will have to be run again after a CU upgrade as the Antimalware.xml file will be replaced during the upgrade procedure.